 The owner shall ensure the vehicle is tested via one of the following test procedures:

-OBD equipped vehicles shall satisfy the periodic testing requirements through the completion of a passing compliance test as specified in section 2196.3.
+OBD-equipped vehicles shall satisfy the periodic testing requirements through the completion of a passing compliance test as specified in section 2196.3.

 Non-OBD-equipped vehicles shall satisfy the periodic testing requirements through the completion of a passing compliance test as specified in section 2196.4.